Check out my custom vibration dampener

 Blood Circulation

-One of the benefits of compression sleeves is that they stimulate blood circulation, which may help aid recovery and healing.
+One of the benefits of sleeves is that they stimulate blood circulation, which may help aid recovery and healing from a strain.

-Tennis elbow braces, on the other hand, do not improve blood circulation.
-Instead, the pressure applied is purely for reducing discomfort.
+Braces, on the other hand, do not improve blood circulation.
+Instead, the pressure applied is purely to reduce discomfort.

 Warmth

-Compression sleeves, which come in varying lengths, cover an individual’s skin, much like a long sleeve shirt.
-As a result, they can create warmth while tennis elbow braces do not.
+Compression sleeves, which come in varying lengths, cover an individual’s skin, much like a long-sleeved shirt.
+As a result, they can create warmth, while an elbow brace doesn’t.

 Depending on the conditions, players may or may not perceive the added heat as a benefit, so that’s worth considering when evaluating the two.